 “Because it’s okay … “ Mary added.
 “I just want to make sure you get your money’s worth.”

-“I already did,” Nick said in reply.
+“I already did,” Jack said in reply.
 “I just want to hold you.”

 They spooned, facing the window as snow continued to fall steadily outside.